krim404/DellXPS15-9550-OSX/Tutorial_10.12_Step7.md

 # Step 7: Fixes / Enhancements / Alternative Solutions / Bugs

-## HDMI Video-Out Fix for iMac7,1 or MBP13,3
+## HDMI/VGA Video-Out Fix for iMac7,1 or MBP13,3
 Open /System/Library/Extensions/AppleGraphicsControl.kext/Contents/PlugIns/AppleGraphicsDevicePolicy.kext/Contents/Info.plist
 Find the Board-ID which used in your config.plist, default in this tutorial is "Mac-B809C3757DA9BB8D".
 Differs when using different smbios.
 Replace the attribute Config2 with none
 `sudo kextcache -system-prelinked-kernel && sudo kextcache -system-caches`
 reboot

-## Model Name Error OR clover doesnt boot
+## clover doesnt boot OR Model Name Error
 if you get "Model Name: Apple device" in "About this mac" or your mac cant boot without the USB stick - then you're not loading the cloverx64.efi from your EFI.
 Simply update your EFI configuration by adding it to the boot order by hand.
 See [Additional/Setup-Bootmanager.jpg](Additional/Setup-Bootmanager.jpg) how to configure to boot from it

 ## Alternative Power Management